Microsoft Azure¶

 If you want to create Diagnostic Settings for all resources of a resource type, you can configure an Azure Policy.
 Create custom policy definitions for each type of resource to monitor.
 Microsoft provides documentation on how to accomplish this.

-NOTE: This steps needs to completed before moving on to the following steps.
+Complete these steps before moving on to the next section.

 Creating a Management Group¶